 Lapland – the Untouched takes you to some of the remotest places in the Finnish wilderness.
-These uninhabited and roadless areas have remained in their near-natural state hidden away from most of mankind – unspoilt, as they should be.
+These uninhabited and roadless areas, home to Sámi people, have remained in their near-natural state hidden away from most of mankind – unspoilt, as they should be.

 I’ve done timelapse-films alone for quite some time now and doing everything on your own requires a lot.
 Carrying half of your weight in gear in the wild may be physically hard, but the greatest battles are fought in the mind.
 During the less pleasant moments you realise just how alone you really are and begin to understand what really matters the most.
 This theme and the extensive Lapland project inspired my shortfilm, The Importance of Being Alone vimeo.com/241365343